bustoutsolutions/siesta/guide/services-resources/index.md

 This is true no matter how you navigate to a resource, no matter whether you retain it or re-request it, no matter what — just as long as the resource came (directly or indirectly) from the same `Service` instance.

+### Ephemerality

 Note that the rule is “at _most_ one.”
 If memory is low and no code references a particular resource, a service may choose to discard it and recreate it later if needed.
 This is transparent to client code; as long as you retain a reference to a resource, you will always keep getting only that reference.
 However, it does mean that resource objects are ephemeral, created and recreated on demand.

+### Uniqueness

+Note that “URL” includes the _whole_ URL: protocol, host, path, and query string.
+It does _not_ include headers, however.
+Different query strings?
+Different resources. `http` vs `https`?
+Different resources.
+Different `Authentication` headers? _Same_ resource.
+This means it’s up to you to wipe resource content when a user logs out.

 <p class='guide-next'>Next: <strong><a href='../state'>Resource State</a></p>